steel-dev/mcp-server/README.md

    }
    ```

+   - "STEEL_LOCAL" must be "true".
+   - If self hosting on a cloud server, configure "STEEL_BASE_URL" to point to your local/self-hosted Steel URL.

-5. Launch Claude Desktop, which will automatically start Steel Voyager and connect to your locally running Steel service.
+4. Start Claude Desktop, which will connect to your locally running Steel and launch Steel Voyager in local mode.

+5. (Optional) To view sessions locally, you can visit your self-hosted dashboard ([localhost:5173](http://localhost:5173/)) or logs specific to your Steel runtime environment.

+---

+That’s it!
+Once Claude Desktop starts, it will orchestrate the MCP server behind the scenes and let you interact with the web automation capabilities through Steel Voyager.

 ## Components